mjordanst/Gate/docs/digitizer_and_detector_modeling.rst

 The purpose of the digitizer module is to simulate the behaviour of the scanner detectors and signal processing chain.

+New version of Digitizer was proposed since Gate 9.3.

+General architerure and main commends were changed.

+**Please, do not hesitate to use a helping script to convert your old digitizer macros to new ones: TODO add path!!!**

 From particle detection to coincidences in GATE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~